MicrosoftDocs/security/compass/incident-response-playbook-dart-ransomware-approach.md

 Are the contents and integrity of backups regularly verified using a restore exercise?
 This is particularly important after configuration management changes or version upgrades.

 ### Step 3.
-Explain the CR process
+Determine the compromise recovery process

-This is a follow-up engagement that may be necessary if DART determines that the control plane, which is typically AD DS, has been compromised.
+This step may be necessary if you have determined that the control plane, which is typically AD DS, has been compromised.

-DART’s investigation always has a goal of providing output that feeds directly into the CR process.
+Your investigation should always have a goal of providing output that feeds directly into the CR process.
 CR is the process that removes attacker control from an environment and tactically increase security posture within a set period.
 CR takes place post-security breach.
 To learn more about CR, read the Microsoft Compromise Recovery Security Practice team’s [CRSP: The emergency team fighting cyber attacks beside customers](https://www.microsoft.com/security/blog/2021/06/09/crsp-the-emergency-team-fighting-cyber-attacks-beside-customers/) blog article.

-Once DART has gathered the responses to the questions above, they can build a list of tasks and assign owners.
+Once you have gathered the responses to the questions above, you can build a list of tasks and assign owners.
 A key factor in a successful incident response engagement is thorough, detailed documentation of each work item (such as the owner, status, findings, date, and time), making the compilation of findings at the end of the engagement a straightforward process.

 ## DART recommendations and best practices